pesalerno/PUMAgenomics/git-collaborating-protocol.md

 Protocol for collaborating on git
 ------

-Ideally, every time to begin to work on your local machine files for the git repository, you PULL before you do anything.
-So, form within your active git repo, type:
+Ideally, every time you begin to work on your local machine files for the git repository, you PULL before you do anything else.
+So, from within your active git repo, you type:

 		git pull

 And it should update you to the online repo....
-Now let's say you had forgotten to pull, and made a bunch of changes in your local computer.... if you pull without doing anything else... you lose ALL the work on your local computer that you didn't commit!
-So, here's what to do before doing ***git pull*** or anything else with your local git repo before connecting online.
+Now let's say you had forgotten to pull, and made a bunch of changes in your local computer.... if you pull without doing anything else... **you lose ALL the work on your local computer that you didn't commit!** So, here's what to do before doing ***git pull*** or anything else with your local git repo before connecting online.

-1. First, check the stats:
+1. First, check the status:

 		git status

-If there is nothing there, just ***git pull*** hte online repo.
+If there is nothing there to update, just ***git pull*** the online repo.
 If something is flagged as changed but not added, then do the usual:

 		git add name_of_file(s)
 		git commit -m "message for commiting change(s)" git push origin master

-Now, if it's not up-to-date with the online branch of the repository, ti will give you an error and not upload!
+Now, if it's not up-to-date with the online branch of the repository, it will give you an error and not upload!
 Now what?

 		git pull